malith-perera/EC/README.md

-Extended C is a cross platform library and tools for developing programs in pure C language with objects in mind.
-You can create arrays, lists, queues and stacks easily and gain their related functions without coding.
+Extended C is a cross platform library and tools set for developing programs in pure C language with objects in mind.
+You can create arrays, lists, queues and stacks easily and gain their related functions without additional coding.
 Also you can manage memory automatically without memory leaks if you are interested in.

 As an example think you need to create a list of students in a classroom.